 Checkbook 401k plans, Checkbook IRAs, Checkbook QRPs and other self-directed retirement accounts that allow real estate investing with tax advantaged funds should be part of every real estate agent’s financial plan.
 This article will introduce the fundamentals of such accounts and the opportunities they present for those that have an insider’s view of the real estate market.

 What Are Self-Directed Retirement Accounts?Self-directed retirement accounts, which can be in the form of IRAs or Qualified Plans, allow you to use retirement money for non-traditional investments and retain all the tax benefits of those vehicles.
 Real estate investing is by far the most popular investment for such accounts, with other common assets being real estate secured private loans, private loans, hard money loans, mortgage notes, and tax liens – all of which are forms of income generation from real property.
 Continue reading “Self-Directed Real Estate Retirement Accounts For Real Estate Agents”

-Unlock Your Employer 401(k) to Get Checkbook Control Continue reading “In-Service Distributions: Checkbook Control Solo 401k & IRA-LLC”
+Unlock Your Employer 401(k) to Get Checkbook Control Continue reading “In-Service Distributions: Checkbook Control Solo 401k, SDIRA & QRP”

 In this post you’ll learn how to use a Solo 401k to get up to $120,000 into Roth retirement accounts (Mega Roth), annually.
 If you don’t already know the value and power of that – this is a must read.
-If you already know the value and power of Roth…you’ll read (devour) this without my saying so.
+If you already know and appreciate the value of tax-sheltered & tax-free Roth retirement accounts, this post is a must-read.
 Continue reading “Mega Backdoor Roth Solo 401k vs. Checkbook IRA”